 Esophageal Cancer: Nutrition During and After Treatment

-If you have esophageal cancer, good nutrition will be a crucial part of your treatment
+have lost weight.
+Good nutrition will be a key part of your treatment plan.

 There are many treatments for this type of cancer.
 They include surgery, chemotherapy,

-radiation therapy, or other types of treatment.
+radiation therapy, and other types of treatment.
 All of these treatments can affect

-your ability to get the nutrition you need.
+your ability to eat and get the nutrition you need.

 How cancer of the esophagus affects nutrition

 This type of cancer can narrow your esophagus.
-This can make it tricky or painful to swallow.
-Treatment can also make it harder for you to get proper nutrition.
-Working
+This can make it painful to swallow.

+Cancer treatment can also cause problems that make it harder for you to get the food

-Your treatment will depend on the stage of your cancer and your health.
-Some of the
+Your treatment will depend on the stage of your cancer and your overall health.
+Here

-You may be able to eat the regular way by eating food by mouth.
+You may be able to eat the regular way with some diet changes.
 In some cases, even

-if swallowing is hard, you may be able to use techniques to make it
+if swallowing is hard, you may be able to do things to make it easier.
+For instance,

 If you need tube feeding for a long time, a tube can be put right into your small

-is called a G-tube.
-These tubes can be taken out if you’re able to start swallowing
+be taken out if you’re able to eat by mouth again.

-Parenteral nutrition is nutrition you get through an intravenous (IV) drip.
+Parenteral nutrition is nutrition you get through an IV (intravenous) drip.
 It doesn't

 depend on swallowing or digestion.
 You may need this type of nutrition after surgery

-or when you don't get enough food by mouth.
-Fluids that contain
+or if you don't get enough food by mouth.
+Fluids that contain proteins, fats, and

 Tips to make eating easier

-If you’re overweight, talk to your healthcare provider or nutritionist before adding
+If you’re overweight, talk to your healthcare provider or dietitian before adding

-meat into small pieces.
-Examples include scrambled eggs, pasta, custard, pudding,
+into small pieces.
+Examples include scrambled eggs, pasta, custard, pudding, and soups

-may help to eat smaller meals more often.
-You should also avoid drinking fluids
+help to eat smaller meals more often.
+You should also stay away from drinking fluids

 before meals.
 And keep lots of snacks on hand for between meals.
-Examples of

-tasty, calorie-dense
+Some tasty, calorie-dense

-snacks include cheese and crackers, toast with peanut butter,
+snacks include cheese and crackers, toast with peanut butter, crackers and hummus,

 You may need to sip fluids while you’re eating.
-This can aid in swallowing comfort.
+This can help make swallowing easier.

 Add butter, margarine, or oil to your foods whenever you can.